Total Ascent: 900ft

 Required Permit: Discover Pass

 Much of this landscape has changed since old US10 was the primary thoroughfare for Snoqualmie Pass.
 The Twin Falls Recreation Area was the first of four parcels that now comprise Olallie State Park, acquired by the Parks Department in 1950 as plans were finalized for early phases of present day I-90.
 What was a short pullout and trail to the falls overlook on US10 became isolated with the advent of the new freeway.
 Despite the successful efforts to preserve the land as parkland, access to the falls nonetheless languished.
-Then, in the early eighties, the Weeks Falls Hydroelectric Project just upriver from Twin Falls was brought online.
-This was followed swiftly by a project for Twin Falls, which entailed a number of compensating measures culminating with the rebuilding of the trail in late 1989, as well as the helicopter-assisted bridge construction.
-All of these hydropower workings are underground or underwater, hidden from view, though the project does have an impact on the grandeur of the falls when water levels drop in the summer, robbing of the river of a chunk of water it would otherwise be sending over the brink.
+Then, in the early 1980s, the Weeks Falls Hydroelectric Project just upriver from Twin Falls was brought online.
+This was followed swiftly by a project for Twin Falls, which ultimately led to the rebuilding of the trail in late 1989, as well as the helicopter-assisted bridge construction.
+However, all of the Twin Falls hydropower workings are underground or underwater, hidden from view.

 Print Google Directions >>

 - ► 2014 (43)

 - ► 2013 (27)

 - ► 2012 (31)